-As we have previously noted, regardless of industry, size, performance or "newness" to the public markets, no company should consider itself immune from activism.
-No company is too large, too new or too successful.
-Even companies that are respected industry leaders and have outperformed the market and their peers have been, and are being, attacked.
-And companies that have faced one activist may be approached, in the same year or in subsequent years, by other activists or re-visited by the prior activist.
-The past two years of substantial economic, societal and market shifts have created new vulnerabilities and opportunities for activists and for companies.
+Activism has fully rebounded from the brief pandemic dip, with the past eighteen months seeing increased activity.
+As we have previously noted, regardless of industry, size or performance, no company is too large, too popular, too new or too successful to consider itself immune from activism.
+Although poor economic or stock price performance can increase vulnerability, even companies that are respected industry leaders and have outperformed the market and their peers have been and are being attacked.
+And companies that have faced one activist may be approached, in the same year or in successive years, by other activists or re-visited by a prior activist.